Stronger, healthier communities

 Cutting food waste is a priority for Greggs (read more here).
 Making sure we have the freshest possible products on sale means that good food sometimes goes to waste if we don’t sell it on the day it’s made.
 Greggs Outlet shops are a solution to that challenge – we now have a dedicated channel for unsold food.

 Our outlet shops also help to address a different challenge: too many people in the UK are struggling to put food on the table so we’re helping people to stretch their money further.
-In 2023, this included over 2.6 million sandwiches, over 2.2 million savouries and over 2.6 million sweet products.
+During 2024, our customers bought more than 2.7 million sandwiches, 2.4 million savoury products and 2.8 million sweet treats through our Outlet shops, which indicates the huge popularity of these discounted shops.

 We raise money for the community

-A further benefit of Greggs Outlet shops comes from the money they generate for the community: we have chosen to donate a share of the profits to the Greggs Foundation where it is ring-fenced for local community groups that are working to tackle food poverty and associated issues.
+A further benefit of Greggs Outlet shops comes from the money they generate for the community: we have chosen to donate a share of the profits to the Greggs Foundation.

 Helping our customer to make healthier choices